Deputy accused of child abuse fired from Broward Sheriff’s Office

 According to the Broward Sheriff’s Office (BSO), former BSO Deputy Willard Miller has been terminated from the BSO after their Internal Affairs investigators investigated an incident that occurred two years ago involving a minor.

-According to police, Miller is accused of slamming a school student to the floor at Cross Creek School in Pompano Beach on Sept.
+According to police, Miller is accused of slamming a 15-year-old female student to the floor at Cross Creek School in Pompano Beach on Sept.
 25, 2019.

+In the video, the student is seen taping Miller on his leg as he was texting on his cell phone.
+Words were exchanged between the two and the student walks to the other side of the room.

+Shortly after, Miller then rushes across the room, grabs the girl and slams her to the ground.

 Miller turned himself in on one third-degree felony count of child abuse without great bodily harm.

-On Wednesday, Broward Sheriff Gregory Tony released the following statement, in part:

-“Effective Aug.
-11, former Deputy Willard Miller is terminated from employment with the Broward Sheriff’s Office for his egregious lack of control, discipline and numerous policy violations.
-His action and behavior are not reflective of the great work and self-discipline frequently displayed by the overwhelming majority of my deputies.”
+He was also suspended without pay by BSO, but Wednesday his firing was officially announced.

 According to Tony, there will be a “zero-tolerance policy against such abuse of powers” and his commitment is “unwavering.”